hkuedl/Heat-Cold_Wave_Load_Forecasting/README.md

 This repository includes codes for article "Electricity Load Forecasting Under Extreme Heat and Clod Waves" and a brief introduction of how to use them.

-Authors: Nan Lu, Dalin Qin, Yangze Zhou, Yi Wang
+Authors: Nan Lu, Dalin Qin, Yangze Zhou, Lei Bai, Qingsong Wen, Chongqing Kang, Yi Wang

 ## Overview
 We propose an Extreme Synthesis-Disentanglement Forecasting (ESDF) framework to overcome the dual challenges of data scarcity and low-fidelity synthesis for load forecasting under heat and cold waves.
 The framework is designed as a three-stage pipeline that first strategically augments the training data with high-quality synthetic samples under extreme scenarios and then purifies the learned representations before making a final, resilient forecast.